 this was recorded or it it was just recorded on

 the movie set.
+At around 46 minutes it can be heard again in the background for just over a minute.
 It had been rumoured over the years

 that Elvis actually laid down vocals for this